philzook58/philzook58.github.io/_posts/2026-09-20-lambda_miller_egg.md

     /tmp/nogood.sexp:2:41: error: Miller metavariable '?a' arguments are out of order; write {?a x y} on the match left-hand side, then permute its arguments on the rewrite right-hand side if needed

 # Bits and Bobbles

+I'm pretty excited to see this come together. https://www.philipzucker.com/egraph-ground-rewrite/ I've been poking towards getting lambda in there for a while.

 I could support fancier patterns if we just pull the band aid off term creation in patterns.
 Once a pattern var is grounded, we can use it to ground it's other uses, which may have more complex beta subsitution in them.